 Soft Skills

-There are some significant responsibilities assigned to members of facility management team which could help out organization to achieve its major goals.
+There are some significant responsibilities assigned to members of the facility management team which could help out organization to achieve its major goals.
 Some of them are described in the following section: (Tucker, 2007)

 Operational: These include daily operations continued within the building including help desk activities.

-Business continuity planning: The facilities management team also looks after the organization in case of moving the business to retrieval site.
+Business continuity planning: The facilities management team also looks after the organization in case of moving the business to a retrieval site.

 Al-Tamimi, N. and Fadzil, S. (2012).
 Energy-efficient envelope design for high-rise residential buildings in Malaysia.
 Architectural Science Review, 55(2), pp.119-127.